japanj/pugs-detection/README.md

 ## Overview of the workflow

-This workflow encompass from data acquisition to model evaluation step.
-The final output of this workflow is the **binary mask of PUGS** in the study or target area.
+This workflow covers all steps from data acquisition to model evaluation and result analysis.
+The final output is the **binary mask of PUGS** for the study area.

 ![Flowchart of the workflow](reports/figures/diagram/update_main_workflow.jpg)

 The model architecture used for detecting PUGS is **U-Net with ResNet-50 backbone**.
-The model used pre-trained weight from [TorchGeo library](https://github.com/microsoft/torchgeo).
-More details about model training can be found in [Model folder document](/models/README.md).
+The model uses pre-trained weight from [TorchGeo library](https://github.com/microsoft/torchgeo).
+See [Model documentation](/models/README.md) for more details about model setup.

 ## Project Organization
 ```